 This course provides an introduction to computer components, laptops, portable devices, wireless connectivity, security and diagnostic tools.
 It also helps students prepare for the CompTIA A+ certification.

 This course helps students to plan a career path in electronics and information technology.
 Students will become familiar with the electro-technical field and language, and understand the vital role a technologist has in an engineering and IT environment.

 This course introduces fundamental laws and principles in electronic circuits such as Ohm's and Kirchhoff's laws; Thevenin, Norton and superposition Theorems; the voltage and current divider rules.
 Student will examine these in a practical environment through experimentation.

 This course covers programming microcontrollers/ microprocessors in the C programming language.
 Students learn to design, code, and test simple structured programs.
 Topics include data types, formatted Input/Output, operators, expressions, loops, functions, structures, array, pointers and memory management.

-This course is designed for first-year Electronics Technology students who have not taken or passed the secondary V Mathematics course: Technical and Scientific or Science Options.
+This course is designed for first-year Electronics and Information Technology students who have not taken or passed the secondary V Mathematics course: Technical and Scientific or Science Options.
 It provides the tools necessary for their program with emphasis on real valued functions and their applications to Electronics.

 (Prerequisite: Secondary V Mathematics: Technical and Scientific or Science Options or equivalent)

 This is a standard first course in Differential Calculus.
-It introduces the concept of limits for sequences and functions and, in particular, studies the derivative and its applications in analyzing functions and in solving related rate and optimization problems.
+It introduces the concept of limits and functions and, in particular, studies the derivative and its applications in analyzing functions and in solving related rate and optimization problems.